If you have a question that isn't answered here, please get in touch!

 Underlines control whether notes/pencil marks are checked by the How Am I Doing? button.
 How Am I Doing? always checks all final/large numbers, but it only checks notes if they're underlined.
 If the notes are underlined, and the correct answer isn't somewhere in the list, the cell is marked as a mistake.

-Your progress is automatically saved to your browser's local storage, so you can close your browser or switch off your computer, then come back later and continue from where you left off.
+If you aren't signed in, your progress is saved to your browser's local storage, so you can close your browser or switch off your computer, then come back later and continue from where you left off.
 Only one puzzle can be saved, so if you start a different puzzle, the previous one will be lost.

 Printable puzzles are PDFs, so you need a PDF reader to view/print them.
 You can download Abode Reader here:

 Sometimes a touchpad button will be "split" like this:

 This can happen with multi-cell selection.
 It means that some of the highlighted cells contain the value and some don't.
 So, for the button above, only some of the highlighted cells contain a 6.